inconshreveable/go-update/README.md

 - Support for updating arbitrary files

 ## API Compatibility Promises
-The master branch of `selfupdate` is *not* guaranteed to have a stable API over time.
+The main branch of `selfupdate` is *not* guaranteed to have a stable API over time.
 Still we will try hard to not break its API unecessarily and will follow a proper versionning of our release when necessary.

 The `selfupdate` package makes the following promises about API compatibility:
 1. A list of all API-breaking changes will be documented in this README.